Day 33 - Beautiful Vistas on the Camino Frances : Herrerias to Biduedo

-After one of the most relaxing, comfortable and sound sleeps to date on the Camino, we were up at 5:30 am and ready to head off.
+After one of the most relaxing, comfortable and sound sleep to date on the Camino, we were up at 5:30 am and ready to head off.
 On our way out we discovered dozens of pilgrims who had snuck into the second floor of the albergue to sleep on the floor of the washroom, rather than pay to stay in the municipal albergue.
 This made navigating the hallways without treading on a sleeping pilgrim more difficult than one might think.
 Regardless, we soon made our way outside and enjoyed a cafe con leche and chocolate croissant in the nearby bar.
 We began today's hike amid the dense fog and the lush Galacian foliage which seemed to glow in the morning twilight.

-This morning the Camino meandered along a forested dirt pathway carved by centuries of usage, which eventually lead to La Faba, where it provided us with a scenic view of the surrounding hills and mountains.
-The steep hike up to La Faba and then onward to O'Cebreiro also marked the beginning of the Galacian province.
+This morning the Camino meandered along a forested dirt pathway carved by centuries of usage, which eventually led to La Faba, where it provided us with a scenic view of the surrounding hills and mountains.
+The steep hike up to La Faba and then onward to O'Cebreiro also marked the beginning of the Galician province.
 This stretch of the trail was just as tough as our trek over the Pyrenees at the beginning of the Camino, challenging our resolve to continue until the sunrise began.

 Here I can only say that the colours of the sky and the landscape in the morning light were incredible when the sunrise struck through the fog and mist and lit the hillsides.
-Needless to say we spent almost 1/2 an hour attempting to photograph the moment, but ultimately no image could convey the magic of that place.
+Needless to say, we spent almost 1/2 an hour attempting to photograph the moment, but ultimately no image could convey the magic of that place.

 Continuing our hike upwards along pathways lined with stone walls and dense bushes we soon arrived in O'Cebreiro, which among the mist and quiet of the morning was like coming upon the Shire from JRR Tolkien's "The Hobbit".